British deer: A guide to identifying the six species found here and where to stalk them

-Very often the fallow herds are associated with one of the ancient deer parks attached to some great house or estate, as on the Leconfield Estate at Petworth.
-Here, the deer park designed by Capability Brown has a splendid population of fallow used both to establish new deer parks and to improve existing bloodlines in many different countries.
+The Leconfield Estate at Petworth has a splendid population of fallow used both to establish new deer parks and to improve existing bloodlines in many different countries.
 The estate runs to 14,000 acres and offers high quality professionally guided stalking.
 A further notable centre for fallow is Epping Forest to the north-east of London, from where the deer herds have spread out into the wooded Essex countryside.

 Alternatively, good bucks can be taken during the rut in late July, while there is also excellent sport to be had in winter during the all-important doe cull.

 Stalking roe in the north of England

 The north of England is noted for our native deer species.
 The roe in this part of the UK can claim to be truly home grown, having derived from native stock that spread from the Scottish borders and south of Hadrian’s Wall; the vast forests of Northumberland and Cumbria are a roe stalker’s paradise.
 Northumberland in particular is so often overlooked by field sportsmen intent in their haste to travel across the border to Scotland.
 Yet here, in Kielder and Wark forests and the gorgeous, relaxed countryside of the Northumberland National Park, is roe stalking to rival that which you will find anywhere.

 Our experts have reviewed 14 rifles for deer stalking that have proven popular and ranked highly with our reviewers.
 Choosing…

 Stalking in eastern England